andycroll/andycroll.com/_posts/2018/2018-05-13-a-job-should-know-whether-to-run-itself.md

 ## But why?

 It generally aids comprehension to keep the logic about _when_ to do something near to the code that actually does the thing.

-Use the 'early return' style when the property might change before the job runs, For example, if you scheduled a job to run in the future and the property of the object the job affects might change.

-Use the 'callback and throw' style when the enqueuing should be based on a condition that is unlikely to change.

-In both cases the code the code for the enqueuing is clearer without the conditional.
-The enqueuing code doesn’t need to concern itself with whether the work the job needs to be done or not, the job itself can decide.
+The code enqueuing the job doesn’t need to care whether the work of the job needs to be done or not.

+The job can encapsulate the 'whether it should happen' alongside the 'how/what', this will make the code easier to understand when you come back to it later.

+A job happens an unspecified period of time after it is enqueued.
+It's possible the answer to 'should this job be run?' could change between the enqueuing and the execution.
+This is a good candidate for the first, 'early return', style.

+The second, 'use throw in a callback', style is logically closer to the initial condition as the job is never enqueued.

+In both cases the code for the enqueuing is clearer without the external conditional at the point of enqueuing.

 ##  Why not?

+The code for the ‘use throw in a callback’ style is slightly more complex than an external conditional when you enqueue.

+Also it's only worth encapsulating the 'should the job be run' logic if the condition is always applied to the job.

 There may be a slight performance cost of enqueuing (and then dequeuing) jobs when using the 'early return' style.
 You might be filling your queue with lots of jobs that don’t do anything.

-There are also subtle logical & timing differences between the three approaches for 'not running a job'.
-It requires careful consideration of these factors to establish which choice to make.

-This is one of those cases where all three are valid approaches and you might even use them together for different conditions.
+This is one of those cases where both ‘not enqueuing at all’ and ‘returning early’ are valid approaches and you _might_ even use them together for different conditions.